 If the legal separation is intended to be permanent or long-term, the arrangement will work best between couples who have ended the relationship amicably.
 Couples whose relationship is highly volatile may not benefit from an informal agreement.
 However, the above benefits may provide an incentive to utilize an informal separation agreement.

 Pros and Cons of Legal SeparationsWhile legal separation is not specifically recognized in the state of Georgia, a separate maintenance action may be what you are looking for, as this is Georgia’s closest equivalent.
 A separate maintenance action allows the couple to remain married, erases any responsibility that each spouse has for the other, and also provides important legal decisions regarding the following:

 - Child support

 - Possible settlement

 How Much Does it Cost to File for Legal Separation?

 However, in a divorce action, it is likely that the parties will be more contentious and that will likely cause the costs to escalate.
-Whether you are low-, middle-, or high-income, there are many other benefits of filing for a separate maintenance action, including:
+Whether you are low-, middle-, or high-income, there are many other benefits of filing for a separate maintenance action, including the following.

 Marriage comes with a number of financial benefits, such as tax savings, medical coverage under a spouse’s employee insurance plan, and more.

 Under Georgia code 19-5-2, the residency requirement for filing for divorce is six months.
 If you have not been a resident for at least six months, you may not divorce.
 However, no residency minimum time limit is set for separate maintenance agreements.

-- Religious or cultural beliefs: Many people cannot get a divorce without violating their religious or cultural beliefs, or harming their relationship with their community or family.
+Many people cannot get a divorce without violating their religious or cultural beliefs, or harming their relationship with their community or family.